MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer "bug" was an actual real-life bug?
-Back in 1947, Grace Hopper, a computer programmer in the U.S. Navy, found a moth inside a computer she was working on.
-The moth was causing the computer to malfunction and led her to the term "Debugging", which is now used to refer to the process of removing errors from code.
+Did you know that the first computer "bug" was actually a real insect?
+In 1947, a moth got trapped in a relay of a Mark II computer at Harvard University.
+The operators, including Grace Hopper who's a computing pioneer, removed the moth and taped it into the log book, coining the term "debugging".
+So, the next time you're debugging your code, remember you're figuratively hunting for "insects" in your programming!